Dadvan Yousuf

-Dadvan Ismat Yousuf Yousuf (born April 9, 2000) is an Iraqi cryptocurrency investor and businessman whose early bitcoin investments made him a millionaire.
-Yousuf and his companies have been the subject of a number of investigations into financial impropriety.
+Dadvan Ismat Yousuf Yousuf (born 9 April 2000) is a Kurdish-born cryptocurrency investor and businessman.
+He became known in Switzerland for early investments in bitcoin and other cryptocurrencies and later founded the Dohrnii Foundation, a cryptocurrency education project that issued the DHN token, which reached a fully diluted market capitalization of $15 billion at its peak in 2025.
+He is considered the youngest Swiss self-made billionaire.
+In 2021 he was included in the Forbes 30 Under 30 list.
+According to the Swiss newspaper Blick, Yousuf's net worth was reported at CHF 270 million in 2020, including CHF 189 million in cryptocurrency, while estimates based on market prices suggested his holdings exceeded CHF 1.2 billion.
+He is the first Kurd and Iraqi to have summited Mount Everest.

+In 2026, he was appointed as the first international trade commissioner of the republic of Nauru, supporting the country’s efforts to develop its digital asset sector and expand international investment.

 Early life

 Yousuf was born in Zakho, Iraqi Kurdistan on April 9, 2000.
 His father was part of the Peshmerga and fled the country to Switzerland before Yousuf was born.
 Three years later his mother left the country, together with her three sons.
 They arrived in Neuenburg, Switzerland, in 2003 where his father had relocated.
 In 2004, the family was granted refugee status and moved to Ipsach.
 Yousuf has five younger siblings who were born in Switzerland.
 In his early years, he showed an interest in the field of finance, particularly on Bitcoin and international money transfers.
+This interest was partly influenced by difficulties his family faced in transferring money to relatives abroad, which led him to explore alternative financial systems such as cryptocurrencies.

+In 2017 he started an apprenticeship at the Swiss Federal University for Vocational Education and Training in Zollikofen.

 Career

+Early cryptocurrency activity

 At the age of 11, Yousuf sold some of his toys to acquire funds to invest in Bitcoin.
 With this initial investment, he purchased 10 Bitcoins at a price of €15 and continued to trade in the cryptocurrency.
 In 2012, he acquired 1000 Bitcoins at a rate of €11,126.
 In 2016, Yousuf invested in Ethereum, buying 16,000 units at a total cost of €134,000.
 Yousuf became a multi-millionaire through his cryptocurrency trades, and is considered the youngest Swiss self-made millionaire.

-In 2017 he started an apprenticeship at the Eidgenössische Hochschulinstitut für Berufsbildung in Zollikofen.
-He finished his apprenticeship with a real estate company in Bern.
-Around the same time, Yousuf claims, he developed a software for automated trades in cryptocurrencies, based on an algorithm analysing data and predicting fluctuations in the future.
-The algorithm evaluates data stemming from technical analysis, social media, macroeconomics and public statements about cryptocurrencies.

-In early 2021, Yousuf founded the Dohrnii Foundation to oversee the development of his cryptocurrency software and own cryptocurrency tokens.
-Later that year, in November 2021, he was included in the Forbes 30 Under 30 list for the DACH region.

-In late 2021, Yousuf bought the majority of Crowdlitoken, a Liechtenstein startup developing technology to allow people to invest in real estate through digital shares in the form of tokens.
-Concomitant with this investment, Yousuf assumed the role of chief executive officer and was appointed as a member of the company's board of directors.

-In February 2022, several critical press articles scrutinized Yousuf's professional activities and credentials.
-Reports alleged embellishments to his resume, irregularities in transactions, and false representation.
-Subsequently, in March 2022, Yousuf filed a defamation complaint against two journalists from SRF Investigativ, a Swiss media outlet.